 Mathematical or logical learning is often used by individuals that like using their brains for logical reasoning.
+People who like to play games that require logical skills and sequential thinking, like solving puzzles, Solitaire, or Sudoku, etc, are more likely to develop this type of learning style.
 Logical learners are quick to catch on to patterns with ease and can connect seemingly meaningless concepts with ease.
 They often lean towards classifying and grouping information so they can make better sense of it.

 Interpersonal learners are what we know as social learners.
 They’re best in socializing and communication, whether it’s through verbal or non-verbal techniques.
 These learners are very empathic and tend to do best with information that’s presented in a way that engages the emotional aspect of learning.

 Intrapersonal learners are much more private, independent, and reflective than most other learners.
 They concentrate best when they focus on their thoughts and feelings without external distractions.